RodTol/ad_prog_exam_Bernardi-Tolloi/README.md

 ### - benchmark-bst.cpp
 [link to file](./benchmark-bst.cpp)\
-This file contain a simple benchmark of the find function of the `bst` class, against the equivalent function of `std::map`.
+This file contains a simple benchmark of the find function of the `bst` class, against the equivalent function of `std::map`.

 ### - makefile
 [link to file](./Makefile)\